-Revenue is recognized when the product is actually shipped to both end users and electronic component distributors.
-The Company reduces revenue in the period of sale for estimates of product returns, distributor price adjustments and other allowances.
-Actual returns and adjustments could be different from our estimates and provisions, resulting in future adjustments to revenues.
+Revenue is recognized when the product is actually shipped to both manufacturing end-users and electronics component distributors.
+We reduce revenue in the period of sale for estimates of product returns, distributor price adjustments and other allowances, the majority of which are related to our North American operations.
+Our estimates are based upon historical data as well as projections of revenues, distributor inventories, average selling prices and market conditions.
+Actual returns and adjustments could be significantly different from our estimates and provisions, resulting in quarterly adjustments to revenues.